Skip to product information

 About the Author

 Karen Lanier is a naturalist, documentarian, teacher, artist, and gardener who explores the intersections of nature and culture.
 Karen holds degrees in photography, foreign language, conservation studies, and documentary studies as well as a professional environmental educator certificate.
 Karen worked as a seasonal park ranger in state and national parks across the US before settling in Kentucky.
 Her Americorps volunteer experience with Seedleaf, a community gardening nonprofit, helped her shift her migratory perspective on life toward putting down roots.
-She is actively involved with native plant, community gardening, and environmental education groups in her area.
+She is actively involved with native plant, community gardening, and environmental education groups in her area

 You May Also Like